 Some lenders have maximum loan amounts cap your annual and total borrowing amounts, regardless of your actual costs.
 Lenders may cap undergraduate loans at or around $30,000 a year.
 Cumulative or total loan limits are usually around $120,000 or $150,000 for undergraduate studies.
 Graduate and professional students have higher limits.

 Other lenders allow you to borrow up to the full cost of your education.
-If that’s the case, your college or university will estimate the annual cost of attendance, including tuition, living expenses and other financial needs.
-Then you’ll be able to borrow up to that amount.
+If that’s the case, your college or university will estimate the annual cost of attendance, including tuition, living expenses and other financial need and you’ll be able to borrow up to that amount.

 Specialized Private Student Loans

 Federal student loans are not available for law and medical students after they graduate.
-These students can instead turn to private loans when they have further educational expenses.
+These students can instead turn to private loans if they have more educational expenses.

-A Bar Study Loan is given to law students to help pay for bar exam costs and living expenses while studying for the exam.
+A Bar Study Loan is awarded to law students to help pay for bar exam costs and living expenses while studying for the exam.